StackExchange/dnscontrol/docs/_providers/gandi.md

 ## Metadata

-This provider does not recognize any special metadata fields unique to DNSimple.
+This provider does not recognize any special metadata fields unique to Gandi.

 ## Usage